NipunSGeeTH/Nano-Processor-Project/readme.md

 - Conditional and Unconditional Jumps
 - Simulated RAM and ROM
 - Modular design: ALU, Registers, Control Unit, Memory

+---

+## 📍 Basic Version Features

+- ✅ 4-bit Add/Subtract Unit & 3-bit Adder
+- ✅ 3-bit Program Counter
+- ✅ 8-way 2-bit, 2-way 3-bit, and 2-way 4-bit Multiplexers
+- ✅ Register Bank, Program ROM, Instruction Decoder
+- ✅ Unsigned output on 7-segment display

+## 📍 Extended Version Features

+- ✅ All major components upgraded to 8-bit versions
+- ✅ Added a Multiplier Unit for advanced arithmetic
+- ✅ Integrated three 7-segment displays (with minus sign support using 2’s complement)
+- ✅ Enhanced Program ROM to support up to 16 instructions
+- ✅ Improved functionality and output visualization

+---

+## 💡 Experience

+This hands-on project was an amazing experience that bridged theory and practice.
+It strengthened our understanding of computer architecture and gave us real-world skills in hardware-level programming and design.

+---

+## 👥 Team

+Massive thanks to my incredible teammates Abdul Rafi, Nipun Sangeeth,Damindu Jayasinghe and Sonath Kirindage  for the collaboration and commitment throughout this journey! 🙌

+---

 ## 📁 Project Structure